briandfoy/briandfoy.github.io/_posts/2025-05-17-let-s-talk-about-beavers-but-we-can-t-ever-look-at-one.md

 Consider, for example, how the weight is distributed in the canopy.
 A tree leaning to the right might have its center of gravity to the left because there are more or heavier branches on the left.
 These things matter, but aren't part of the data.

-One of the curious things about this paper is that they don't mention the tree type.
+One curious thing about this paper is that it doesn't mention the tree type.
 But why would you if a tree is just a tree?
 Some trees, like birch, are thin and tall without branching, so canopy asymmetry doesn't matter as much as it does with a pine.
 [The Ohio Department of Natural Resources says the forest is a mix of beech and maple](https://ohiodnr.gov/go-and-do/plan-a-visit/find-a-property/alum-creek-state-park).

 With all of this, the paper lacks any science (predictive power) and any investigation of the beaver's intent.
 If all the trees are leaning toward that marshland or pond, the beavers might not have any agency at all in the direction that the tree falls.